-by Stanley Popovich
+By: Stanley Popovich

 Some people have a difficult time in managing their depression.
 Sometimes, their depression and fears can get the best of them.
-As a result, here is a short list of techniques that a person can use to help manage their depression.
+When your in this situation, it is important to know what to do so that your depression doesn’t overwhelm you.

-Some people get depressed and have a difficult time getting out of bed in the mornings.
+2. Some people get depressed and have a difficult time getting out of bed in the mornings.
 When this happens, a person should take a deep breath and try to find something to do to get their mind off of the problem.
 A person could take a walk, listen to some music, read the newspaper or do an activity that will give them a fresh perspective on things.
 Doing something will get your mind off of the problem and give you confidence to do other things.

 Note: The topics of these free articles are covered much more thoroughly in the book, “A Layman’s Guide to Managing Fear Using Psychology, Christianity and Non Resistant Methods“.